pscott-au/learn-json-web-tokens/README.md

 Using session cookies to provide authenticated access to resources is a mature approach to typical login and access to protected services so why are so many developers turning to using tokens and JWT as an alternative - especially in the context of SPA/Hybrid Apps?

+Although there are many examples of quick implementations of REST services etc using JWT as an effective drop-in replacement for session cookies it is important to undertand the tradeoffs before committing to a core architectural commitment in your application.

+It is fair to say that the use of JWT as an Application session approach is not going away and the continued use of cookies as the default approach is likely to diminish.
+In this environment it is important to understsand how JWTs are being (mi)used and learn how best to apply this technology as part of your own toolkit.

 ### History - Why Alternatives to Session Cookies